Top

 Multi-Use Active Transportation Trail

 There are signs posted along the way (including km markers) as well as plenty of benches to sit and take a break.
 Wooden guard rails also line some of the steep shoulders (great for keeping the kids safe).
-This trail has steadily improved and evolved since its beginning, making it into one of the city’s best assets that it is today.
-Whether for commuting or for recreation on the city’s longest paved trail, it’s one of the most used.
+This trail has steadily improved and evolved since its beginning, making it into one of the city’s best assets.
+Whether for commuting or recreation on the city’s longest paved trail, it’s well used by an array of people.

-The Chain of Lakes Trail also happens to be one of the few trails in the city with regular #winter maintenance.
+As an important link in the city’s active transportation network, the Chain of Lakes Trail is one of the few trails in the city with winter maintenance.
 The trail is regularly cleared to maintain a (mostly) ice and snow-free experience all winter long.
+If you spot any issues, you can report them by phoning 311.

 Points of Interest